CGAL/cgal/README.md

 =========================

-**Since version 5.0, CGAL is a header-only library, meaning that it is no longer needed to build or install CGAL before it can be used.**
+**Since version 5.0, CGAL is a header-only library, meaning that it is no longer needed to build CGAL libraries before it can be used.**

 Head over to the [CGAL manual](https://doc.cgal.org/latest/Manual/general_intro.html) for usage guides and tutorials that will get you started smoothly.